How Long Does 9 Holes of Golf Take? (Estimated Time for 1-4 Players)

 Format of Play

-Finally, the format of play can contribute to how long it takes to play 9 or 18 holes.
+Finally, the play format can contribute to how long it takes to play 9 or 18 holes.

 Tips on How To Improve Your Pace for 9 Holes